-Thus, G-LeaSel with Kerberos as authentication protocol strengthens up the security level of the system and proves to be a potential choice for a secure multicast security model for grid.
+Thus, Grid-P-LeaSel with Kerberos as authentication protocol strengthens up the security level of the system and proves to be a potential choice for a secure multicast security model for grid.
 This is an encouraging step forward towards solving the security problem for a wide class of applications.

-Future work involves analyzing the existing security features of grid further, to study more closely the overheads involved when using them for group communication.
-This basic model may be optimized to give improved performance and also support more sophisticated service allocation schemes.
+This is an encouraging stride forward and future work will be aimed at optimizing the performance of the model in terms of computational complexity and load balancing, which is indispensable in the grid environment..
 Future research will also be targeted at solving resource allocation problems within this model using operation research techniques.